trustedsec/CS-Situational-Awareness-BOF/README.md

 The driversigs codebase comes from https://gist.github.com/jthuraisamy/4c4c751df09f83d3620013f5d370d3b9

 Thank you to martindube for his contribution of listmods</br>
-Thank you to ajpc500 for their contribution of ldapsearch
+Thank you to ajpc500 for their contribution of ldapsearch</br>
+Thank you to Kapn-kaos for their contribution of tasklist

 ##### compiler used
 The follow compiler was used.
 This project has not been tested with other compilers.